Bazz94/hottake/README.md

 # hottake
-A Flutter project in development
+A Flutter project in development trageted at android and web, for my dev portfolio.